DiamondLightSource/mx_bluesky/docs/developer/murko-integration/explanations/architecture.rst

 The thawing plan will first create a ``MurkoCallback`` callback, this will stream metadata into a key in a redis database running on i04-control (this should be moved in `#145 <https://github.com/DiamondLightSource/mx_bluesky/issues/145>`_).

-It will then trigger the ``OAVToRedisForwarder`` device in ``dodal`` that will stream image data to redis.
+It will then trigger the ``OAVToRedisForwarder`` device in ``dodal`` that will stream image data to redis in the form of pickled RGB numpy arrays.
 Each image is given a uuid by this device, which is used to correlate the images with the other metadata, which could be streamed with a different frequency.

 The image streaming must be done with an ophyd device as there is too much data for it all to be emitted in bluesky documents.